wolberine/docs/markdown/reference/dash/pro-datasheet.md

 ### Introduction

-Hologram Dash cellular
+Hologram Dash Pro cellular
 development board technical operation manual.
 Cost efficient cellular connectivity with a powerful Cortex M4 microcontroller or to a PC via USB, allowing the device to either push data to the cloud, or allow cloud control of the device or PC via USB using the Hologram SIM and cloud.
 This manual covers:

--   Hologram Dash (KON-SU260) North America
+-   Hologram Dash Pro (KON-LU200) Worldwide
--   Hologram Dash (KON-SU270) EU / Asia
+-   Hologram Dash Pro (KON-CU200) CDMA

 #### Revisions